bodias/machine-learning/projects/capstone/capstone_report_template.md

 ## III.
 Methodology

 ### Data Preprocessing
 As already discussed in other sections of this document, there are some data preprocessing tasks that need to be done in order to transform raw data to a suitable format for machine learning.
 Also there are some issues like outliers and missing data that need to be addressed.
 In the Data Exploration section we classified each feature according to the type of values it stores.
-Now, we're going o focus on transforming Non-numerical features into numbers.
+Now, we're going to focus on transforming Non-numerical features into numbers.

 #### Label encoding for discrete features
 For discrete features with more than 2 unique values, where going to perform one-hot encoding, and for binary features we're going to perform label encoding.
 For the latter, there is one feature vector *text_binary_features*, which is going to be used to select this type of attribute.
 We then use the *LabelEncoder()* sklearn class to encode the binary features in [0,1].
-This transformation also need to be applied in the test dataset to make sure the input is the same on training and predition.
+This transformation also need to be applied in the test dataset to make sure the input is the same on training and prediction.

 Binary features are complete on the dataset (there is no NaN values), however, the same doesn't occur in the rest of non-numerical features.
 As shown in the Data Exploration, there are 6 features with missing values.
 To adjust that, instead of imputing the most frequent term where the value is null, we're going create a new unique value called 'NOT_INF' (short for 'not informed').
 In other words, the lack of information will be treated as information.
 After assigning 'NOT_INF' to observations with missing data we are ready to perform one-hot encoding.